aunetx/blur-my-shell/README.md

 Blur my Shell is guaranteed to be compatible, in the sense of at least not to mess around, with the following extensions:

-- [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) (configurable from “Dash” to Dock page)
+- [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) (configurable from “Popup blur” page)
 - [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) (configurable from “Panel” page)
 - [Multi Monitor Bar](https://extensions.gnome.org/extension/8773/multi-monitor-bar/) (the panel on each monitor is automatically blurred)
 - [Window List](https://extensions.gnome.org/extension/602/window-list/) (configurable from “Other” page)